 Digital Transformation and Change Management

-I’ve seen first-hand how better change management is critical to improving technology delivery.
+I’ve seen first-hand how better change management is critical to improving technology delivery as part of an IT service management (ITSM) approach.
 At a previous organization I worked for, digital solutions became a key revenue stream.

 To ensure that the company kept the ability to adapt and change quickly, we insourced large amounts of our IT.
 It was imperative that the technology teams delivered solutions to market quickly and effectively yet, as with many companies, there was an inherent contradiction at the heart of change management.
 On the one hand, there was increasing business pressure to quickly bring products and innovations to market to meet customer demand.
 On the other, there was the need to comply with standards and internal controls, a key one being ISO20000, required by many large customers.